liza-bhutani/DSA-Problems/README.md

 # java-practice-questions
 This repository contains practice questions on the basic concepts of Java

-This repository includes the practice questions on the follwoing topics:)
+This repository includes the practice questions on the follwoing topics :)

 1)conditional statements-if, if else, if elseif else